 That said, the success of services is ultimately determined by a few factors.
 In my opinion, a big part of what’s important when evaluating these types of services is whether they can technically service the requirements you have.
 If you’re an HP-UX shop running a bunch of on-premises tin, you might find that this type of service isn’t going to be much use.
 And if you’re using a cloud-based service but don’t really have decent connectivity to said cloud, you’re going to have a tough time getting your data back when something goes wrong.
 But that’s not all there is to it.
 You also need to look at how much it’s going to cost you to consume the service, and think about what it’s going to cost when something goes wrong.
 It’s all well and good if your daily ingress charges are relatively low with AWS, but if you need to get a bunch of data back out in a hurry, you might find it’s not a great experience, financially speaking.
 There are a bunch of factors that will impact this though, so you really need to do some modelling before you go down that path.

-I’m a big fan of SaaS offerings when they’re done well, and I hope Clumio continue to innovate in the future and expand their support for workloads and infrastructure topologies.
-They’ve picked up a few customers, and are hiring smart people.
-You can read more about them over at Blocks & Files, and Ken Nalbone also covered them over at Gestalt IT.
+I’m a big fan of SaaS offerings when they’re done well, and I hope Clumio continues to innovate in the future and expand its support for workloads and infrastructure topologies.
+It’s picked up a few customers, and are hiring smart people.
+You can read more about Clumio over at Blocks & Files, and Ken Nalbone also covered it over at Gestalt IT.